M66B/FairEmail/FAQ.md

 <a name="faq102"></a>
 **(102) How can I enable auto rotation of images?**

-Images will automatically be rotated when automatic resizing of images is enabled in the advanced options (enabled by default).
+Images will automatically be rotated when automatic resizing of images is enabled in the settings (enabled by default).
 However, automatic rotating depends on the [Exif](https://en.wikipedia.org/wiki/Exif) information to be present and to be correct, which is not always the case.
 Particularly not when taking a photo with a camara app from FairEmail.